A Review on Deep Learning in UAV Remote Sensing: Deep Learning in UAV Imagery

 An interesting approach that has the potential to be expanded to different orchards was used in \citep{Apolo-Apolo2020}.
 There, a low-altitude flight approach was adopted with side-view angles to map yield by counting fruits with the CNN-based method.
 Counting fruits is not something entirely new in DL-based approaches, some papers demonstrated the effectiveness of bounding-box and point-feature methods to extract it \citep{Biffi2021,Tian2019b,Kang2020b} aside from several differences in occlusion, lightning, fruit size, and image corruption.

-Today's deep networks demonstrate high potential in yield-prediction, as some applications are adapting to CNN architectures mainly because of its benefits in image processing.
+Today's deep networks demonstrate high potential in yield-prediction, as some applications are adapted to CNN architectures mainly because of its benefits in image processing.
 One of which includes predicting pasture-forage with only RGB images \citep{Castro2020}.
-Another interesting example in crop-yield estimates is presented by \citep{Nevavuori2020}, where a CNN-LSTM was used to predict yield with a spatial-multitemporal approach.
-There the authors implemented this structure since RNNs are more appropriate to learn with temporal data, while a 3D-CNN was used to process and classify the image.
-Although used less frequently than CNNs in the literature, there is emerging attention to LSTM architectures in precision agriculture approaches, as appear to be an appropriate intake for temporal-monitoring of these areas.
+Another interesting example in crop-yield estimates is presented by \citep{Nevavuori2020}, where a CNN-LSTM was used to predict yield with a spatial multitemporal approach.
+There the authors implemented this structure since RNNs are more appropriate to learn from temporal data, while a 3D-CNN was used to process and classify the image.
+Although used less frequently than CNNs in the literature, there is emerging attention to LSTM architectures in precision agriculture approaches, which appear to be an appropriate intake for temporal monitoring of these areas.

-Nonetheless, one of the most used and beneficiated approaches in precision agriculture with DL-based networks is counting and detecting plants and plantation-lines.
-Counting plants is essential to produce estimates regarding production-rates, as well as, by geolocating it, determine if a problem occurred during the seedling process by identifying plantation-gaps.
+Nonetheless, one of the most used and beneficiated approaches in precision agriculture with DL-based networks is counting and detecting plants and plantation lines.
+Counting plants is essential to produce estimates regarding production rates, as well as, by geolocating it, determine if a problem occurred during the seedling process by identifying plantation-gaps.
 In this regard, plantation-lines identification with these gaps is also a desired application.
 Both object detection and image segmentation methods were implemented in the literature, but most approaches using image semantic segmentation algorithms rely on additional procedures, like using a blob detection method \citep{Kitano2019}, for example.
 These additional steps may not always be desirable, and to prove the generality capability of one model, multiple tests at different conditions should be performed.